Skip to main content

 • item: The node object to be added.

-You can retrieve the child node in a specific slot using the getSlot method.
+You can retrieve the child node from a specific slot using the getSlot method.

 -- Get the node in the "right_hand" slot